-In December, our friends at Handicapped Pets asked me to find a dog with significant mobility challenges to be the official reviewer of their new harness.
-A shepherd mix named Daisy was chosen for the job.
-This post is how Daisy reviews the Walkin’ Lift Combo harness.
+Earlier this year the people at Walkin’ Pets by Handicapped Pets asked me to find a dog with significant mobility challenges to be the official reviewer of their new harness.
+A shepherd mix named Daisy was the perfect choice for the job.
+Below is Daisy’s Review of the Walkin’ Lift Combo Harness for Handicapped Pets.

-The harness gives lifting support for the front and back end of your dog.
-It clips directly into the Walkin’ Wheels wheelchair, operating as a complete system with a few easy clips.
-It is intended to help pet owners who need to lift a dog that weighs 40lbs or more.
+The combo harness gives lifting support for the front and back end of your dog.
+It clips directly into the Walkin’ Wheels wheelchair for a complete lifting system.
+The harness is intended to aid pet owners who need to lift or move a dog that weighs 40lbs or more.

 As I have said in the past, the right kind of lifting harness for medium to large paraplegic dogs is a lifesaver.
 It keeps your back from straining when you have to lift your dog in and out of a car or help them walk upstairs.
 A harness also gives your dog a sense of independence because they can move about in a normal walking position.

 Maria Elena from Queens, NY and her dog Daisy shared their personal experience with the Walkin’ Lift Combo Harness.
 Here are highlights from the interview:

 How did Daily become paralyzed?